TMS 99110 (or 99105) Breadboard or PCB System

 expressed an interest).

 The microcomputer is designed to interface with a Terminal program running on a PC, and run a system monitor, BASIC interpreter and Forth interpreter from EPROM - note though that there is no facility to load or save programs on this simple system except by downloading or uploading them over the serial interface.
 Preprogrammed EPROMs are available for purchase for users who do not have the facilities to program their own.

 The breadboard system is easy to modify, expand and experiment with as the user wishes.
 On the PCB, take-off points are included for all the main signals (including the demultiplexed address/data bus) to enable the system to be expanded off the board.

 This web page provides the specification, circuit diagram and technical description of the system, and gives the results of simple benchmarks performed on the TMS 99110A microprocessor against various configurations of the earlier TMS 9900 and TMS 9995 processors.

 The project requires the parts listed in the table below.
-Some (UK) sources for purchasing them and approximate costs are included.
+Approximate costs are included.
 Capacitor voltages can be the specified value or greater.

 |Circuit Diagram Reference||Description||Approx. Cost